wsrn829/wsrn829/README.md

 * We kept encountering CORS errors when deploying ThriveTogether, so I would go with the second option for this one.
 * The Django-based server and PostgreSQL database are already up and running on Heroku.
-* Now, we need to configure the React frontend to display in the browser.
+* Now, I need to configure the React frontend to display in the browser.

 -------------------------------------